hkotek/hkotek.com/_posts/2026-01-26-translating-linguist-to-tech-skills.md

 </style>

 <div class="compact-list">

-1. Understand the **goals** of the project, e.g., what will the data be used for, how, and by whom
+- Understand project goals: what the data will be used for, how, and by whom
-2. **Operationalize** the problem into a data collection project:
+- **Operationalize** the problem:
-   - determine the right **label space** to be used to classify the data into categories (more on *taxonomy* work below)
+    - define label space (see [taxonomy](#creating-a-taxonomy-is-like-developing-a-linguistic-theory) below)
-   - decide how many datapoints are needed per label
+    - decide on the number of datapoints per label
-   - determine your data sources
+    - identify data sources
-   - sample / compile your data
+    - sample/compile data
-3. **Design** a project that...
+- **Design** the project:
-   - is simple to teach to a possibly large, possibly untrained set of annotators
+    - simple to teach to large/untrained annotators
-   - allows for consistent and accurate data collection
+    - ensures consistent, accurate data collection
-   - can be conducted quickly to fit budget and timing needs
+    - fits budget and timing constraints
-4. Create the actual project in your **tool** of choice, taking into account...
+- Create the project in your **tool**:
     - visual design elements
-   - spacial considerations that minimize effort
+    - minimize effort via spatial layout
     - ordering of items
-   - should annotators be able to go back and change previous answers, ...
+    - allow annotators to change previous answers?
-5. Identify necessary **annotator skills** or knowledge
+- Identify **annotator skills**:
-   - write guidelines to be used by the annotators who will work on your task (more on [training annotators](#training-annotators-is-like-writing-experiment-guidelines) below)
+    - write guidelines (see [training annotators](#training-annotators-is-like-writing-experiment-guidelines) below)
     - create practice items
-   - set minimum requirements for participation in your study (native language? age? region? accuracy in practice?)
+    - set minimum participation requirements (language, age, region, accuracy, ...)
-   - set appropriate compensation for your task
+    - define appropriate compensation
 </div>